People With Disabilities Are Being Excluded from Mainstream Jobs – How to Make Sure Your Supply Chain Isn’t Part of the Problem

 These factories don’t advertise their practices, so it’s up to company leaders to evaluate who their suppliers are, and hold them accountable for legal and fair working conditions and fair wages.
 This starts with a comprehensive supply chain audit that traces working conditions to their root, and asks tough questions of contractors and subcontractors about wages, hours, accommodations, opportunities for promotion, and advancement.
 It is complemented by critical changes to Supply Chain Codes of Conduct and Master Service Agreements and other core procurement contracts.

 An increasing number of companies are also leading by example, and taking steps to hire workers with disabilities at competitive wages.
 They’re doing this because the evidence is overwhelming that effective organizations are inclusive organizations.
-Research by Deloitte Australia showed that inclusive teams outperformed their peers by 80 percent in team-based evaluations.
+Research by Deloitte Australia (Link opens PDF on new website) showed that inclusive teams outperformed their peers by 80 percent in team-based evaluations.

 Almost three decades since the passage of the Americans with Disabilities Act, the country is poised for another sea-change towards inclusion, opportunity, and access for people with disabilities.